digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 #### HDM
 * Is developing the Into-cps cloud app.
-* Will focus on writting the extended version of the accompaning paper.
+* Will focus on writing the extended version of the accompanying paper.
-* Waiting for details on the submition of an extended version for the accepted paper at co-sim workshop.
+* Waiting for details on the submission of an extended version for the accepted paper at co-sim workshop.

 #### Stakeholder 1
 * Discussion Point 1